Knockdara and all the locations where How to Get to Heaven from Belfast was filmed

 Image courtesy of Netflix - Map

-Situated about 8 miles north of Belfast, it features expansive gardens, woodland, and the elegant semi-circular glasshouse featured in a scene.
+Situated about 8 miles northeast of Belfast, it features expansive gardens, woodland, and the elegant semi-circular glasshouse seen in a scene.

 Image courtesy of Netflix - Map